denten-books/plain-text/main.md

 [@kaiman_computer-aided_1968, 66]."
 The "layout," in Kaiman's vocabulary, contains such things as justification, indentation, and spacing.
 These "primitive requests" can be combined to describe more complex "structures of the printed text."

 The creators of *QED*, another influential early text editor (created for SDS-930 time sharing system at Berkley) similarly encourage the user "to think in terms of structure" of the text.
-Both *QED* and *EDIT* begin to separate content and formatting, for later re-combination and imprinting onto an external storage medium.
-Kaiman explains, "The user types the document layout file and the text file, then produces a proof or master copy of the text by printing the text according to the directions of the layout file.
+Both *QED* and *EDIT* begin to separate content and formatting for later re-combination and imprinting onto an external storage medium.
+Kaiman explains that "the user types the document layout file and the text file, then produces a proof or master copy of the text by printing the text according to the directions of the layout file.
 The text file contains layout marks to be interpreted by the layout file."
 "Text" in this schema, constitutes content meaningful only to the user, whereas layout contains some elements meaningful to the human and some elements as code instructions intended to for device control.
-Formatting mediates between the two.
-Note that in some sense, the formatting layer can be seen as a feature extension of the control characters already present in early telegraph machinery.
-In describing *TYPSET* and *RUNOFF*, some of the earliest typeset and editor commands that made it into UNIX as *TROFF*, J.E.
-Saltzer, a pioneer of modern textual editing, writes:

-> RUNOFF is a command used to type out memorandum files of English  text  in manuscript  format.
-Control  words scattered in the text  provide detailed control  over  the format, if desired.
-Input files may be prepared  by the context editor, TYPSET.
+The notion of "formatting" therefore mediates between the the logical (semantic) and layout (stylistic) structural representations.

 ![EDIT Document Model, 1968. @kaiman_computer-aided_1968, 66.](images/edit.png)

+A seminal paper in the field of strucutred document proposes the following model.
+Firs, "a document is an object composed of a hierarchy of primitive objects," the authors Futura, Scofield, and Shaw write.
+We have to ideas from the start: composability and hierarchy.
+An document is a thing made up of other objects, like senteces and paragraphs.
+Furthermore, these things stand in a hierarchichal relationaship to each other.
+Paragraphs contain sentences, and not the other way around, for example.
+Second, "each object is an instance of a class."
+Document level classes include "letters," "theses," "reccomendation," and "papers for a particular journal."
+Lower level classes include sections, paragraphs, footnotes, and so on.
+Finally, "objects are further classified as either abstract or concrete."
+In this, the Hegelian debt

+[@furuta_document_1982, 418-69].

+Alan C. Shaw's influential "Model for Document Prepration," similarly indentifies three respresentations of the document: as "abstract model," as "concerete appearance," and as "concrete representation."
+The ISO ODA Draft International Standard proposed in 1986 similarly understands formatting to contain both what it calls "logical structure" and "layout structure."
+Logical structure includes semantically meaningfull elements like sections, section headings, and paragraphs.
+Layout structure contains

 ### 3.3 Device as Gadget and Formula